addy-1406/Socket-Chat/README.md

 # Chat Application

 This project implements a simple client-server-based chat application that facilitates communication between multiple clients.
 The server acts as a central hub, relaying messages between connected clients.
+Multithreading has been used to facilitate parallel communication, ensuring efficient handling of multiple clients simultaneously.

 ## Features
 - Real-time communication between clients
 - Lightweight and efficient
 - Easy to set up and run
+- Supports parallel communication using multithreading

 ## Prerequisites
 Make sure you have the following installed: